-On December 31, 2019 and 2018, the Company had approximately \$1.4 billion and \$1.1 billion of performance obligations remaining to be performed for active projects.
+As of December 31, 2020 and 2019, the Company had approximately \$1.6 billion and \$1.4 billion of performance obligations remaining to be performed for active projects.

 Concentration of Credit Risk

 Financial instruments that subject the Company to credit risk primarily consist of cash and cash equivalents and accounts receivable.
 The cash and cash equivalent balances are held and maintained with financial institutions with reputable credit ratings and, consequently, the Company believes that such funds are subject to minimal credit risk.